graphaware/neo4j-relcount/README.md

 to pollute nodes with meaningless properties, a `RelationshipCountCompactor`, as the name suggests, compacts the cached information.

 Let's illustrate that on an example.
 Suppose that a node has no relationships to start with.
-When we create the first outgoing relationship of type `FRIEND_OF` with properties `level` equal to `2` and `timestamp` equal to `1368206683579`, the following property is automatically written to the node:
+When you create the first outgoing relationship of type `FRIEND_OF` with properties `level` equal to `2` and `timestamp` equal to `1368206683579`, the following property is automatically written to the node: